On the difference between three words people treat as synonyms, and why it changes what kind of life a person ends up trying to build.

 Wellness is much newer.
 The word is an American coinage from 1959, invented by a physician trying to push medicine past the absence of disease.
 Happiness is the oldest of the three by centuries, from the Old English hap, meaning luck or chance, the same root as happen and perhaps.
 It entered English as a description of fortune, a state that came and went.

-The three words get used interchangeably today, sometimes on the same page.
-Their histories do not agree.
-One is a condition.
-One is a project.
-One is a matter of luck.
-The distinctions are not just linguistic; they change what a reader is supposed to want, who gets to define it for them, and what separates a meaningful life from a pleasant one.
+The three words get used interchangeably today, often on the same page, and their histories do not agree.
+The differences are not just linguistic.
+They decide what a reader is supposed to want, who gets to define it, and where the line falls between a meaningful life and a pleasant one.

 In 1959, a Chicago physician named Halbert Dunn published a short paper called High-Level Wellness.
 It was not well received.
 Dunn had been trying for years to get American medicine to look past the absence of disease and toward something he called “an integrated method of functioning which is oriented toward maximizing the potential of which the individual is capable.”
 He coined his new word almost reluctantly, after running out of existing vocabulary that could carry the idea.
 To his colleagues, it sounded like a marketing trick.
 To most of American culture, it sounded like nothing at all.

-Sixty-five years later, the global wellness industry is worth more than five trillion dollars a year.
+Sixty-five years later, the global wellness industry is worth trillions of dollars a year.
 Dunn's coinage became a container for a sprawling marketplace of supplements, retreats, apps, cleanses, and wellness-adjacent everything.
 The word he meant as a clinical reframe became a commercial one.
 This is not a unique fate for medical terminology, but it is worth noticing, because wellness no longer means what Dunn meant when he made it up.
 What he was pointing at, an active, integrative state of human functioning, is closer to what we now call well-being.

 The oldest of the three, and the slipperiest.
 Aristotle wrote about eudaimonia in the fourth century BCE, a word Latin later translated as happiness and English inherited from Latin.
 But eudaimonia meant something closer to a life well-lived over time, built on eu (good) and daimon (spirit, character).
 It was not a feeling.
 It was what a whole life looked like when a person became what they could reasonably become.
 The English word that replaced it carries very different freight.
-Built on hap — luck, fortune, chance — happiness implies contingency: it happens to you.
+Built on hap (luck, fortune, chance), happiness implies contingency: it happens to you.
 Modern psychology complicates it further.
 Daniel Kahneman distinguishes between the experiencing self (what you feel moment to moment) and the remembering self (how you narrate it later).
 The two often disagree.
 When we ask whether someone is happy, we are asking a question with at least two different answers, depending on which self we are talking to.
+Arthur Brooks, the Harvard happiness researcher, has spent the last decade arguing that happiness is best understood not as a feeling but as a strategy with three components: enjoyment (pleasure paired with memory and meaning), satisfaction (the reward of struggle for something worth wanting), and purpose (the orientation toward something beyond the self).
+A life with all three holds together; a life heavy on enjoyment alone reads as thin.
+Brooks's three-macronutrients frame is one of the cleaner modern attempts to say what people actually mean when they say happy.

 Of the three, the most stable.
 The 17th-century English word, borrowed from Italian benessere, pointed at a steady condition rather than a feeling.
 Modern psychology has worked this territory hard.
 The World Health Organization defined health in 1946 as “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity,” a sentence that could have been Dunn's thesis thirteen years before he coined his word.
 Carol Ryff's psychological well-being model names six dimensions: autonomy, environmental mastery, personal growth, positive relations, purpose in life, and self-acceptance.
 Martin Seligman's PERMA names five: positive emotion, engagement, relationships, meaning, and accomplishment.
-The details differ; the underlying claim is consistent.
-Well-being is not a mood.
-It is what a life looks like when it is functioning well across several dimensions, over time.
+Seligman's later work, Flourish (2011), made the explicit move that his earlier title, Authentic Happiness, had been mis-named.
+What he was studying was well-being, of which positive emotion is one component, not the whole.
+The shift in his own vocabulary, from happiness to well-being to flourishing, mirrors the broader shift in how the field has come to understand the territory.
+The details across frameworks differ; the underlying claim is consistent.
+Well-being is the shape of a life that holds together across several dimensions, over time.
+It carries all moods, grief and joy alike, without being any of them.

 These frameworks cover most of what can be measured.
 Harder to measure, and arguably more important, are the dimensions that sit deepest: meaning, relationship, soul development, the sense of oneself as connected to other people and to the living world.
 Well-being is not a private achievement.
 It is relational by design.

 The youngest word carries the heaviest commercial valence.
 Dunn's 1959 coinage survived into the 1970s through a small group of physicians and academics, then broke into public consciousness in the 1980s through corporate wellness programs, then into the 1990s through a growing retail industry, then into the 2000s through media and lifestyle branding.
 By the 2010s, wellness had become a category in supermarkets, a section in bookstores, a line item in health insurance plans, and a fixture on Instagram.
-What Dunn meant by it, an active, integrated method of functioning, is still in there somewhere.
-But the word now carries the marketplace that grew around it.
-When someone says wellness today, they may mean what Dunn meant, or they may mean a supplement subscription, or a retreat, or the business they work in.
-The word has stretched to hold almost any meaning the marketplace needs.
+What Dunn meant by it, an active, integrated method of functioning, is still in there.
+The everyday non-commercial sense survives in clinical care, public health, organizational practice, and personal usage; an employee wellness program, a wellness checkup, a person working on their wellness.
+The word also now carries the marketplace that grew up around it: a supplement subscription, a retreat, the business someone works in.
+Wellness holds both senses simultaneously, a clinical-ethical reframe of medicine that overlaps closely with what we now call well-being, and the marketplace that grew around it.
+The marketplace use does not define the word.

 The three words are not synonyms, even when they get used that way.
 The distinctions matter because they decide what you are supposed to be building.